fuyboo/SPARTA/README.md

 ## Installation
-First, install the necessary dependencies for aptamers family clustering, which are MCL (https://micans.org/mcl/) and BLAST (https://blast.ncbi.nlm.nih.gov/).
+First, install the necessary dependencies for aptamer family clustering, which are MCL (https://micans.org/mcl/) and BLAST (https://blast.ncbi.nlm.nih.gov/).

 ```
 conda install bioconda::mcl
 conda install biopython
 ```

-You can install this R package using the following methods:
+You can install this R package using the following method:
 Use the `devtools` package to install the latest version directly from GitHub:

 ```